-Every point $z \in W' \subset W$ still gives rise to $\gtrapprox \rho$ kids $R_{j}(z)$.
-Now, as $z \in W'$ varies, how many kids in $\calR$ do we find in total?
-If ten parents have three kids each, and each kid has at most two parents, then there are at least $3 \cdot 10/2 = 15$ kids in total.
+Every point $z \in W' \subset W$ gives rise to $\gtrapprox \rho$ children $R_{j}(z)$, as we just argued.
+Now, as $z \in W'$ varies, how many children in $\calR$ do we find in total, at least?
+If ten parents have three children each, and each child has at most two parents, then there are at least $3 \cdot 10/2 = 15$ children in total.
 For a more general statement, see Lemma \ref{fubiniLemma} below.
-Now, we do the same computation with "parents" replaced by points $z \in W'$ (kids are, of course, the rectangles as before).
-We already know that every parent $z \in W'$ has $\gtrapprox \rho$ kids in $\calR$, so we only need to figure out, how many parents a fixed kid can have.
+Now, we do the same computation with "parents" replaced by points $z \in W'$ (children are, of course, the rectangles as before).
+We already know that every parent $z \in W'$ has $\gtrapprox \rho$ children in $\calR$, so we only need to find an upper bound for the number of parents.

-Fix a kid $R = R_{j}(z)$, for some $z \in W'$, satisfying \eqref{form90}.
-If $z' \in W'$ is another parent with the same kid $R$, then $S(z')$ is $(N/2)$-tangent to $R$ by definition, and in particular $N$-tangent to $R$.
+Fix a child $R = R_{j}(z)$, for some $z \in W'$, satisfying \eqref{form90}.
+If $z' \in W'$ is another parent with the same child $R$, then $S(z')$ is $(N/2)$-tangent to $R$ by definition, and in particular $N$-tangent to $R$.
 Thus, by \eqref{form90},